Daphneperl/junk_is_amitco/views/open_question/README.md

 ## How It Works

 1. **Search Input:** Users type queries in the search bar
-2. **Server Processing:** The Flask server receives the query and generates new random scores for all images
+2. **Server Processing:** The Flask server receives the query and generates semantic similarity scores for all images based on their similarity to the target word using artistic analysis data
 3. **Real-time Update:** The HTML page receives the new scores and reorganizes the 3D visualization
 4. **Visual Feedback:** Status messages and loading indicators show the process

 ## API Endpoints

 - `POST /search` - Submit a search query

   - Body: `{"query": "your search term"}`
   - Returns: Updated scores for all images

 - `GET /scores` - Get current scores

   - Returns: Current image scores

 - `GET /health` - Health check